 Who Was Phillis Wheatley?

 A pioneering African American poet, Wheatley was born in Senegal/Gambia around 1753.
-At the age of eight, she was kidnapped and brought to Boston on a slave ship.
+At the age of eight, she was kidnapped and brought to Boston on an enslaved person ship.
 Upon her arrival, John Wheatley purchased the young girl, who was in fragile health, as a servant for his wife, Susanna.

 Under the family's direction, Wheatley (who, as was the custom at the time, adopted her master's last name) was taken under Susanna's wing.
 Her quick intelligence was hard to miss, and as a result, Susanna and her two children taught Wheatley to read and was actively encouraged in her literary pursuits by the household.